NLP-Suite/NLP-Suite/README.md

 To learn more about NLP Suite, its architecture, and screenshots, visit the [NLP Suite Wiki](https://github.com/NLP-Suite/NLP-Suite/wiki)

+## Supported Systems

+Ensure your operating system is supported (Windows or Mac).

+The following systems have been tested on:

+- OS X (intel)
+- Windows 10

+The following systems are not officially supported, but have been proven to work:

+- OS X (Apple Silicon - using Rosetta)

 ## Installing, Updating, & Running the NLP Suite

-Ensure your operating system is supported (Windows or Mac)

 ### To install NLP Suite from scratch